A Beginner's Guide to Amazon Elastic Container Service

 Understanding ECS

-Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.
-ECS takes care of the underlying infrastructure and handles tasks such as provisioning, scaling, and load balancing, allowing you to focus on building and deploying your applications.
+Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that supports Docker containers and lets you run and scale containerized applications on AWS.
+ECS takes care of provisioning, scaling, and load balancing, so you can focus on building and shipping your applications.

 Key Concepts in ECS